fjacquet/mailtag/docs/DESIGN_PRINCIPLES.md

 - **Keep Functions Small:** Functions should be small and do one thing.
 - **Use Virtual Environments:** Use `uv` to create and manage virtual environments.
 - **Use `loguru` for Logging:** Use the `loguru` library for all logging purposes.
+- **Flexible CLI:** Design command-line interfaces to be flexible, allowing users to control the application's behavior, such as selecting specific providers or modes of operation.
 - **Quality Checks**: Run `uv run yamlfix src ; uv run ruff check --fix` to ensure code quality

 ## `uv` Best Practices